bitcoinx-project/gominer/README.md

 Usage:
 ```
   -url string
-    	siad host and port (default "localhost:9980")
         for stratum servers, use `stratum+tcp://<host>:<port>`
   -user string
         username, most stratum servers take this in the form [payoutaddress].[rigname]
-        This is optional, if solo mining sia, this is not needed
+        This is optional, if solo mining bcx, this is not needed
   -I int
     	Intensity (default 28)
   -E string